HEXMAN-12/Files/Readme.md

 # Testing Repository

-**Disclaimer: This repository is STRICTLY for testing purposes ONLY.
-Any content contained within it is ABSOLUTELY not to be considered as final or production-ready.
+**Disclaimer: This repository is strictly for testing purposes only.
+Any content contained within it is absolutely not to be considered as final or production-ready.
 I do not take any responsibility or ownership of anything in this repository.**

 <!-- <br>
 <p align="center">